-TO BECOME A PROTECTIVE SERVICES OFFICER YOU MUST:
+TO BECOME A VICTORIA POLICE MEMBER YOU MUST:

-- If you are under 21 years of age, you must have passed the Victorian Certificate of Education (VCE) or equivalent (Senior Level Victorian Certificate of Applied Learning (VCAL) is accepted). - If you are 21 or older, you are eligible to submit an application under mature-age entry. - There are no other pre-requisite subjects and no Equivalent National Tertiary Entrance Rank (ENTER) requirements. - Be an Australian citizen or permanent resident. - Meet eligibility requirements regarding criminal and traffic convictions. - Meet medical standards. - Be fit and ready to work in a demanding and physically challenging role.
+- Be 18 years old or over. - Be an Australian citizen or have permanent residency. - If you are under 21, you must have passed the Victorian Certificate of Education (VCE) or equivalent.
+The Senior Level Victorian Certificate of Applied Learning (VCAL) is also accepted. - Meet eligibility requirements regarding criminal and traffic convictions. - Meet medical standards. - Be fit and ready to work in a demanding and physically challenging role. - In addition to the above eligibility requirements, police applicants must hold a current Australian driver's licence or probationary licence.